 Whether you are a seasoned investor, or this is the first commercial property you are selling – great care and consideration must be taken to ensure you are keeping in line with legal obligations and duties at all times.

 There are several categories of commercial properties.
-These are officially classed by their uses, most common of which include: retail, industrial, offices, leisure and healthcare.
+These are officially classed by their uses, the most common of which include: retail, industrial, offices, leisure and healthcare.

-See our below guide to the most important points to consider when selling your commercial property, after which, we also outline our process to sell via auction.
+See our below guide to the most important points to consider when selling your commercial property, after which we also outline our process to sell via auction.

 Getting the property valued is one of the most important steps in selling your commercial property.
 It is the point around which you can base all future negotiations on.
 The valuation will take into account: the property's current classed use, any repairs or improvements that need doing to the property, any current income yield from tenants and more.

 Make sure to get your property valued by a commercial property expert, who has experience in selling your commercial property type and use.
-Here at Smart Auction UK, we have a dedicated team of commercial property experts and valuers that are able to value your commercial property free of charge.
+Here at Smart Auction UK, we have a dedicated team of commercial property experts and valuers who are able to value your commercial property free of charge.
 Value your commercial property here.

 Selling a commercial property requires the right advice from your property solicitor.
-They will advise you on your current obligations, how these will change once the selling process is underway, and after completion.
+They will advise you on your current obligations, and how these will change once the selling process is underway, and after completion.
 They will represent you in the commercial property transaction process, legally sell it, and release you from the responsibilities associated.

-There may be other specific documents that your solicitor will ask from you, depending on the nature and complexity of your commercial property or its location e.g. if near a petrol station.
+There may be other specific documents that your solicitor will ask from you, depending on the nature and complexity of your commercial property or its location, e.g., if near a petrol station.

 Choosing the right method to sell is paramount when selling your commercial property.
 Commercial investors and business owners don’t go to the open market when selling or buying their commercial premises.
 They have business connections or alternatively go to auctions, where they know buyers are serious and the process is quicker.